clairehopfensperger/ECE484_Tilt_Switch/README.md

 <br><br>

 ## Running Programs on the Arduino UNO R3
+All of the C code is compilable with avr-gcc.
 When compiling and uploading programs to the Arduino, adjust the **compile_script.py** to match your system directories and files.
-First, change the `path_win_avr` variable to match the path of where their avr package is located.
+First, change the `path_win_avr` variable to match the path of where your avr package is located.
 Then, adjust the `files_to_compile`, `directories`, and `file_to_compile` variables to match what files you are compiling and uploading to the Arduino.
 <br>

 For example, as seen below, my main file I am compiling is 'tilt_test' as included in `files_to_compile` and `file_to_compile`, and the other files I must compile with it are 'libTiltSwitch/tilt_switch' (the tilt switch library files) and 'libLCD/HD44780' (the LCD library files) as included in `files_to_compile`.
 I also included what directories those files are within in the `directories` variable.